Get up to 30% Discounts on Trips and Packages

 Meals mostly include dal bhat (lentils and rice), noodles, soup, and Tibetan bread; food alternatives too are sparse.
 Given that yaks and porters transport everything, costs rise much with elevation.

-Image of Teahouse in Everest Base Camp Trekking.
+Tourists getting ready for lunch at Teahouse in Everest Base Camp Trekking.

 The Annapurna Circuit may, on the contrary, provide more varied dining and living arrangements.
 Better lodgings, more roads access down the trail and easier supply transportation apply to the lower reaches.
 Villages like Marpha and Jomsom also have local Thakali meals, fresh apples, and even bakeries with apple pies that trekkers may enjoy.
 Teahouses in the lower and mid-altitude areas usually have a better upkeep than those found on the Everest hike.